PHAECKE/alx-higher_level_programming/0x00-python-hello_world/README.md

-this project is on python hello world
+this project is for pyhon hello world